Valérie André: Military career

+André is one of eight women to hold the Grand-croix (Great Cross) rank in the Legion of Honour, with Germaine Tillion, Geneviève de Gaulle-Anthonioz, Jacqueline de Romilly, Simone Rozès, Christiane Desroches Noblecourt, Yvette Farnoux and Gilberte Champion.

+Personal life

-She has written two collections of memoirs : Ici, Ventilateur!
+Valérie André was the aunt of politician André Santini.
+She wrote two collections of memoirs: Ici, Ventilateur!
 Extraits d'un carnet de vol. (Calmann-Lévy, 1954) and Madame le général (Perrin, 1988).

-She is one of eight women to hold the Grand-croix (Great Cross) rank in the Legion of Honour, with Germaine Tillion, Geneviève de Gaulle-Anthonioz, Jacqueline de Romilly, Simone Rozès, Christiane Desroches Noblecourt, Yvette Farnoux et Gilberte Champion.

-She is the aunt of politician André Santini.

-She turned 100 on 21 April 2022.
+She died in Issy-les-Moulineaux on 21 January 2025, at the age of 102.